bkg2018/Bluety/docs/08-Installing and Wiring.md

 Connecting is easier if you already connected the LCD screen and power button cables *before* screwing the panel:

-- If you didn't attach the I2C cable on the LCD screen, unscrew the LCD from the front panel, connect the cable then screw again the
+- If you didn't attach the I2C cable on the LCD screen, unscrew the LCD from the front panel, connect the cable then screw again the LCD screen on the front panel.
+Refer to the [Assembling Front Panel](06-Assembling Front Panel.md) part for connecting the I2C cable.
-  LCD screen on the front panel.
-Refer to the [Assembling Front Panel](06-Assembling Front Panellanguage}.md) part for connecting the I2C cable.- If you didn't attach the power button cable, unscrew the front panel, connect the power button as explained in  [Assembling Front Panel](06-Assembling Front Panel.{language}.md), then screw the front panel again..)).fr((- Si vous n'avez pas déjà fixé le câble I2C sur l'écran LCD, dévissez l'écran de la façade, branchez le câble puis revissez l'écran.
-Reportez-vous à la section [Façade avant](#façade-avant) pour le branchement.- Si vous n'avez pas fixé les câbles sur le bouton d'alimentation, dévissez la façade, effectuez les branchements comme indiqué dans  la section [Façade avant](#façade-avant) puis revissez la façade..))## Back panel<A id="a38"></A>
+- If you didn't attach the power button cable, unscrew the front panel, connect the power button as explained in [Assembling Front Panel](06-Assembling Front Panel.md), then screw the front panel again.

+## Back panel<A id="a38"></A>

 At the bottom of the back panel lies an opening facing the numerous SC126 connectors, like serial port to allow control from a terminal software on a desktop or portable computer.
 (If you followed instructions, a cable is already installed on serial port